mikrostew/automaticowl.net/src/test-page.md

 ---
-title: Page to check CSS theme
-category: notes
-subtitle: "A page containing all the formatting I use, to check that I haven't messed things up when changing CSS."
 layout: post

-# TODO: change this to last-edit? do I even need it at all? it is kinda nice to have...
-last_edit: 2019-07-18
+title: Test Page
+summary: A page containing all the formatting I use, to check that I haven't messed things up when changing CSS.
+category: test
+inProgress: true
+fileLocation: src/test-page.md
+initialCreationDate: Feb 27, 2021
+lastEditDate: Feb 28, 2021

 # where this was published first
 original-publish: